-Inventory levels have fallen 12% in Rockingham County over the past year and have fallen 19% in the City of Harrisonburg during the same timeframe.
-Of note -- while there are approximately twice as many home sales in the County than in the City -- there are more than three times as many homes for sale in the County than in the
+Inventory levels have fallen 12% in Rockingham County over the past year and have fallen an even more drastic 33% in the City of Harrisonburg during the same timeframe.
+Of note -- while there are approximately twice as many home sales in the County than in the City -- there are almost four times as many homes for sale in the County than in the City.

-City.
 As such, the low inventory levels are much more of an issue in the City right now if we look at both sellers (supply) and buyers (demand).
 This is likely leading to the faster increases in median sales price in the City, and the lower median days on market in the City.